MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/managing_ics.md

 > The data exchange integration service does not expose data between any two virtual machines.
 It is limited to the host and virtual machine.

 ### Backup (Volume Shadow Copy)
-The backup service enables consistent backup of the virtual machines from backup software running on the host.
-The backup service allows for the virtual machine to be backed up while it is running without any interruption to the virtual machine or the services running in the virtual machine.
-For more information about backing up your virtual machines, see Considerations for backing up and restoring virtual machines.
-Guest services
+The backup service lets the Hyper-V administrator backup the virtual machine while running.

 ### Heartbeat
-The heartbeat service monitors the state of running virtual machines by reporting a heartbeat at regular intervals.
-This service helps you identify running virtual machines that might have stopped responding.
+The heartbeat service reports that the guest operating system is running.

 You can check the heartbeat status of a virtual machine on the Summary tab of the Virtual Machines details page or you can use the Get-VMIntegrationSerivce cmdlet.
-For additional information about the Get-VMIntegrationService cmdlet, see Get-VMIntegrationService.
+For additional information about the Get-VMIntegrationService cmdlet.

 ### Guest Services
-The data exchange service, also known as key-value pairs (KVP), allows for the sharing of information between the host and virtual machine.
-General information about the virtual machine and host is automatically generated and stored in the registry for virtual machines running Windows and in files for virtual machines running Linux.
-Additionally there is a registry key and file where information can be created manually that can be shared between the host and the virtual machine.
-For example a service running in a virtual machine could write to this location when a specific event has occurred that requires the Hyper-V administrator to perform a specific action.
-Access to the data from the host is via WMI scripts only.
-For additional information about data exchange, see Data Exchange: Using key-value pairs to share information between the host and guest on Hyper-V
-Heartbeat

-The Hyper-V Guest Service Interface service enters a running state when the Guest services service is selected on the Integration Services property page of the virtual machine.
-To disable this feature in a virtual machine running Windows, set the Hyper-V Guest Service Interface service startup type to Disabled inside the virtual machine.
-To disable this feature in a virtual machine running Linux, stop and disable the hv_fcopy_daemon daemon.
-Consult your Linux distribution’s documentation for the steps to stop or disable a daemon process.
 To copy a file to a virtual machine you need to use the Copy-VMFile PowerShell cmdlet.
 For additional information about the Copy-VMFile Windows PowerShell cmdlet, see Copy-VMFile.

 Guest File Copy
 The guest service allows the Hyper-V administrator to copy files to a running virtual machine without using a network connection.
 Beforehand the only way to copy files to the virtual machine was for both the virtual machine and the host be connected to same network and then either use file services to copy file or to create a remote desktop session to the virtual machine and copy files via RDS session.

 PowerShell Direct